eClarity/mycroft-homeassistant/README.md

   }
 ```

-NOTE: SSL support is currently insecure as it does not verify the cert.
-This means it will
+NOTE: SSL support is currently secure as it does verify the cert.
-work with a self signed cert, but shouldn't be used accross the internet.

 You will then need to restart mycroft.